 - ROS-003 Chokehold/Left For Dead – Split 12″ (July 1997)

 - ROS-004 Wooden Stars – “Rise Up and Get Down” 12″ (1998)

 - ROS-005 Snailhouse – “The Radio Dances” CD (1998)

--You first started Winter Records in 1994 in London, Ontario.
-Where did you run your label from the time?
+-You first started Winter Records in 1995 in London, Ontario.
+Where did you run your label from at the time?
 What made you settle on the name Winter?

 I ran it out of my room in my moms basement, I think I was 16 so i still lived at home.
 My friend Ben and I were talking about starting a label and we were walking down the street one cold winter night and i thought that the name “winter” was as good a name as any for a label.

 -What made you decide to form a record label?
 Had you worked with record labels before, even in your own bands?
 What was your goal in creating a label?

 It just seemed like the logical next step for world hardcore domination.
 Bands i had been in since 1990 had put out cassette demos but we really wanted to put something on vinyl and didn’t really want to wait for someone else to do it.
 I had just been to the “A New Hope Hardcore Festival” in Madison, WI and i realized that there were a lot people my age (teens) that were doing labels so i asked around and found out where you could get records pressed and how much it cost…. and then just did it.

 -How did you end up working with Ignorance Never Settles, which eventually became one of the most important bands from Ontario 90’s hardcore.